 Creator James Wan admitted he'd be thrilled to bring all the characters together in a giant MCU-style mashup at some point in the future, saying, "If I could pull off an Avengers of the Conjuring universe, I would love for that to happen."

 According to reports, The Nun will feature far less CGI than most modern horror films.
 As director Colin Hardy points out, that means more physical horror and practical effects.

-The film is shot on location in Romania, utilizing many creepy and paranormal-adjacent destinations for its sets.
+The film, shot on location in Romania, utilizes many creepy and paranormal-adjacent destinations for its sets.
 Hardy compares The Nun to his previous directorial feature, saying:

 Taissa Farmiga (of American Horror Story fame) is officially joining her sister Vera in the Conjuring universe.
 Whereas Vera plays Lorraine Warren, Taissa holds the lead role in The Nun.

-Both sisters make it clear in interviews that the characters aren't linked, though future Conjuring universe installments might end up disproving their statements.
-Director Corin Hardy said he almost didn't cast Taissa because he didn't want the association with her older sister to affect the story.
+Both sisters make it clear in interviews the characters share no link, though future Conjuring universe installments might end up disproving their statements.
+Director Corin Hardy said he almost avoided casting Taissa, as he didn't want the association with her older sister to affect the story.
 Hardy admitted:

 Both sisters are supportive of each other in their real-world careers.
 Apparently, good horror movie acting runs in the family.